luc-tielen/Cure/README.md

 mix compile.cure.deps
 ```

-Another option is to add the last 2 tasks to your mix.exs to compile all C-code
+Another option is to add the last 2 tasks to your mix.exs to compile all code
 automatically when you type mix.compile:

 ```elixir